romankurnovskii/leetcode-apps/explanations/2044/en.md

 **High-level approach**
 The maximum possible bitwise OR is achieved by taking the OR of all elements.
 We generate all non-empty subsets and count how many have this maximum OR value.

-![Visualization showing subsets and their bitwise OR values]

 **Brute force vs. optimized strategy**

   * **Brute Force:** Generate all subsets using bitmasks and check their OR values - this is what we do, and it's efficient for n ≤ 16.